supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 In this task, you will step through commit history by using the Azure DevOps portal.

-1. With the **SOURCE CONTROL** tab of the Visual Studio Code window open, select **Category.cs** representing the non-staged version of the file.
+1. With the **SOURCE CONTROL** tab of the Visual Studio Code window open, select **Constants.cs** representing the non-staged version of the file.

     ![File comparison](images/file-comparison.png)